Analysis

 print(response.choices[0].message.content)Step 2: Self-Host with vLLM

-Self-hosting is where the cost story gets real, since DeepSeek's weights are open and nothing leaves your own infrastructure.
+Self-hosting is where the cost story gets real, since DeepSeek's weights are open (opens in a new tab) and nothing leaves your own infrastructure.
 One caveat on the download line: the deepseek-ai/DeepSeek-V3.5 path and the ~475GB figure are tied to a model that doesn't exist publicly.
-Point this at a real checkpoint (the V3 FP8 weights land in a similar size range). vLLM does support the DeepSeek family.
+Point this at a real checkpoint (the V3 FP8 weights land in a similar size range). vLLM does support the DeepSeek family (opens in a new tab).

 # Install vLLM with DeepSeek support